-1. An employee may use earned but unused sick leave for:
+- 1. An employee may use earned but unused sick leave for: - a.

-- a.
 Maternity and Birth Leave: Employees requesting leave for the temporary disability associated with childbirth, both prenatal and postpartum, shall be treated under Sections B, Sick Leave, and C, Disability Leave, of this Article. - b.
 Family Care: The employee may use sick time for the purpose of providing care for a newborn child, newly adopted child, or care of an immediate family member. - 2.
-Family Leave under this Section D may be used prior to the employee being eligible for FML leave under Section E of this Article or after all FML is used up.
+Family Leave under this Section D may be used prior to the employee being eligible for FML leave under Section E of this Article or after all FML is used up. - 3.
+Family Leave under this section may not exceed 12 weeks absent medical documentation justifying additional time.